 The Department of Typography and Graphic Communication at the University of Reading.
 Photo by Rachel Bray

 The Department is made up from the 3-year BA undergraduate course in graphic design; an assortment of MA postgraduate courses such as book design, information design, design research and typeface design; and an unrivalled library which holds a collection of graphic design and printed ephemera.
 At the centre of the department is an exhibition space and past exhibits have included historical and contemporary graphic design, typography and print – such as sweet packaging, celtic inscriptions and newspaper design.
 I’d come to see their current exhibition – Emigre Magazine (which runs until the 14 July), and to take in the end-of-year BA degree show.

-Emigre was a ground-breaking journal of experimental typography and graphic design writing and was self published by the Dutch designer Rudy Vanderlans in California from the mid 1980s until 2005.
+Emigre was a ground-breaking journal of experimental typography and graphic design writing and was self-published by the Dutch designer Rudy Vanderlans in California from the mid 1980s until 2005.
 Early copies were large format, later copies smaller, and then smaller still.
-The magazine coincided with the birth of the new apple macintosh computers and Vanderlans and his partner Zuzana Licko were inspired to design their own custom fonts for the mac – and set up the Emigre font foundry which still exists today.
+The magazine coincided with the birth of the new Apple Macintosh computers and Vanderlans and his partner Zuzana Licko were inspired to design their own custom typefaces for the mac – and set up the Emigre type foundry which still exists today.
 Whole issues of the magazine would focus on particular designers of the day including Jonathan Barnbrook, Vaughan Oliver and David Carson.
 There’s a fascinating assortment of Emigre items on display at Reading which have been pulled together from the University’s own collection and from the collection of design writer Rick Poynor who also teaches in the Department.
 Some of the exhibits are pictured below.